MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-set-up-prepayments.md

 2. Select an item, and then choose the **Prepayment Percentages** action.
 3. On the **Sales Prepayment Percentages** page, fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

-For a customer or supplier, you can set up one default prepayment percentage for all items and all types of sales lines.
-You enter this on the customer or supplier card.
-The following procedure shows how to specify a prepayment percentage for a customer, but similar steps apply to suppliers.
+For a customer or vendor, you can set up one default prepayment percentage for all items and all types of sales lines.
+You enter this on the customer or vendor card.
+The following procedure shows how to specify a prepayment percentage for a customer, but similar steps apply to vendors.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Customers**, and then choose the related link.
 2. Open the card for a customer.
 3. Fill in the **Prepayment %** field.
-4. Repeat the steps for other customers or for suppliers.
+4. Repeat the steps for other customers or for vendors.

 > [!TIP]
 > You can also access the **Sales Prepayment Percentages** page from the customer or vendor card.